 Schools must enroll with the national office from mid-August through mid-October.
 Local spelling bees are held in the fall and winter.

 The final competition takes place the week after Memorial Day.
-In 2012, the final spelling bee will be held on May 27-June 1.
-It will be the 85th Annual Competition!
+In 2017, the final spelling bees will be held on June 1.
+This will be the 90th Annual Competition!

 To compete in the Scripps Spelling Bee, students must belong to a school that's officially enrolled in the program.
 They must be under age 16 and in grades 8 or below.